u-boot/u-boot/doc/board/toradex/colibri_imx7.rst

     $ objcopy -I binary -O binary --pad-to 0xa7c60 --gap-fill=0x00 \
         u-boot-dtb.imx u-boot-dtb.imx.zero-padded

-3. Also, according to requirement from ``6.6.7.1``, the final image should have ``0x400`` offset for initial IVT table.
+3. Also, according to the requirement from ``6.6.7.1``, the final image should have ``0x400`` offset for the initial IVT table.

-For eMMC setup we handle this by flashing it to ``0x400``, howewer for NAND setup we adjust the image prior to flashing, adding padding in the beginning of the image.
+For eMMC setup we handle this by flashing it to ``0x400``, however for NAND setup we adjust the image prior to flashing, adding padding at the beginning of the image.

 .. code-block:: bash